enotspe/fortinet-2-elasticsearch/README.md

 ## Overview

-FortiDragon is a full anayltics platform for threat hunting with Fortinet datasources.
+FortiDragon aims to be a full anayltics platform for threat hunting with Fortinet datasources.
 It leverages the Elastic Stack for efficient indexing, searching, visualizing and analyzing log data.
 This repository provides scripts and configurations to set up this integration.

 ## How it all began

 We actually use FortiDragon on our day to day operations for threat hunting, so we undestand all the painpoints of a security analyst.
-That is why we created it on the first place.
 After 10+ years experience with Fortinet we could not find a solution that could extract all the juice out of Fortinet logs.
 We tried several SIEMs along the way and found out that firewall logs are just a checkmark on their datasheets.
-Full parsing and performance for such volume of logs was not carefully considered by any SIEM vendor.
+Full parsing and performance tunning for such volume of logs was not carefully considered by any SIEM vendor.
 Finally we decided we needed to build it ourselves and chose Elastic because of its flexibility, performance and cost.
-FortiDragon is by far the best out there.
+FortiDragon is by far the best option out there.

 ## Key Benefits
 1. **Parsing**